 Each year in the fall semester the department hosts a distinguished author from Germany to teach GERMAN 370: Creative Writing in German.
 The course emphasizes the creative use of German to develop vocabulary, improve individual style, and craft short prose texts.
 The program is funded by an annual grant from the Max Kade Foundation.

 Special-interest housing open to students studying Arabic, Chinese, French, German or Spanish, plus the International House, open to any student with a strong interest in world cultures and events.

 Several days a week, interested students and faculty meet for lunch and/or coffee hours.
 There are regular events in Chinese, French, German, and Spanish.

 The Gator International was established in 1993 to provide students the opportunity to publish their own creative work in a foreign language.
-In 2018, the Phi Sigma Iota language honor society assumed leadership of the journal.
+In 2018, the Phi Sigma Iota language honor society assumed editorship of the journal.
 At the same time, PSI editors launched a multimedia website that is refreshed annually with content from the latest edition.
 A print archive is maintained in the Department Office, 104 Ruter Hall.